Getting back to everyday activities as quickly as possible is key to a successful recovery after surgery.

 • Ask for help.
 The ward and physio teams can help you get up and start moving.

-• Do not stay in bed too long.
+• Do not stay in bed for too long.
 Moving around helps to prevent complications and promote healing.

-Other ways to aid recovery after surgery
+Other ways to aid recovery

 • prepare for surgery before you come to hospital